eob/assassins/README.md

 Running the game
 ----------------

-The game is managed in a rather low way: by editing the source code.
+The game is managed in a rather low-tech way: by editing the source code.

 Luckily all the edits you need to make are just variables in `config.php`